jjmschofield/gocrawl/README.md

 Everyone likes to have options, here are yours:
 ```
 $ gocrawl -h
-Usage of gocrawl:
 -dir string
-        A file path to send results to (default "data")
+        A relative file path to send results to (default "data")
+  -redis string
+        An optional redis address to make use of redis rather then in memory queues and caches eg: localhost:6379
   -url string
         an absolute url, including protocol and hostname (default "https://monzo.com")
   -workers int
         Number of crawl workers to run (default 50)
 ```

 ## Results